Still a Thrill

 "Still a Thrill" is the second single from singer Jody Watley's self-titled debut album.
+It was released on April 27, 1987 through MCA Records.

 History

-While the #56 (US) peaking "Still a Thrill" didn't necessarily match the pop chart success of its blockbuster predecessor, "Looking for a New Love", it was, however, a major hit on both the R&B and dance charts in 1987.
+While the #56 (US) peaking "Still a Thrill" didn't necessarily match the pop chart success of its blockbuster predecessor, "Looking for a New Love".
+It was, however, a major hit on both the R&B and dance charts in 1987.
 Watley employed a deep lower register on this uptempo R&B / dance song, which she co-wrote.
 It was produced by Andre Cymone and David Z.

 Covers

 Indie Neo-soulsters, Soulscream, covered "Still a Thrill" on their 2001 album, Prototype @lpha1 2001 Neophunk.
 Synth-pop artist, Matthew Duffy, covered "Still a Thrill" on his album, Here I Come.